-You're likely familiar with joints.
-According to the National Library of Medicine's PubMed Health Glossary, a joint is a place in the body where two (or more) bones are connected.
-You have tons of joints in your body, from the knuckles on your hands to your elbows to your hips to your knees.
+You’re likely familiar with joints — a joint is a place in the body where two (or more) bones are connected.
+You have tons of joints in your body: from the knuckles, which connect the bones of your fingers to your hips, which connect your femurs to your pelvic bones.
 Joints are also found in the spine, your feet and your jaw.
 Your joints include cartilage, which helps keep the connecting bones from grinding against one another, and a network of ligaments and tendons keeps everything held together so you can move around in the world.

 Of course, some causes will need more attention, while others will improve on their own over time.
 Here’s a handy guide that spells out some of the very wide and varied causes of joint pain.

-However, there are other types of arthritis that have nothing to do with wear and tear, nor age.
+There are other types of arthritis that have nothing to do with wear, tear, or age.
 Autoimmune arthritis can affect people of any age (yes, even children).
-Rheumatoid arthritis happens when the body's immune system mistakenly attacks the healthy tissue membranes in your joints according to the Mayo Clinic.
+Rheumatoid arthritis happens when the body’s immune system mistakenly attacks the healthy tissue membranes in your joints, according to the Mayo Clinic.

 Gout is a condition in which there is a buildup of uric acid, mostly in the joints, the Mayo Clinic notes.
 It often develops suddenly and usually attacks only one joint, typically in the toe, ankle or knee.

-Bursitis is kind of like arthritis, but it's not the actual joint causing the problem, but the bursa, according to Mayo Clinic.
+Bursitis is kind of like arthritis, but it’s not the actual joint causing the problem, the bursa is to blaim, according to Mayo Clinic.
 What is a bursa, you may ask?
 Bursae are found in many moving parts of the body and act like a cushion between these moving structures.
 As with every other body part, they can become inflamed and cause a great deal of pain.